VYSA National Championship Series Game Day Reminders and Responsibilities (updated 8/16/17)

 - The HOME team (whether they are playing on their home field or not) is responsible for contacting the AWAY team at least 3 days prior to game day to confirm directions, jersey colors, etc.

 - BOTH teams are responsible for trash detail at end of their game field.
 Each team should bring several trash bags with them to every game.
-DO NOT leave the field without double checking that everything has been picked up.
+DO NOT leave the field without double checking that ALL trash has been picked up.
 It is not the responsibility of the game after you to pick up your trash.

-- The AWAY team must supply their Game Day Roster to attached to the Game Report
+- The AWAY team must supply their Game Day Roster to attached to the Game Report.

 - BOTH teams must check the website for Schedule updates regularly.